 Ray Mortimer Olds, Jr. (April 13, 1933-September 28, 2021)

 Mort Olds was a man after the heart of the Book of Ecclesiastes: affluent, hard to impress, stoic, quiet, yet with gentleness, steadfastness, and unassuming wisdom.
 When I was kid, a friend of his told me that she had never heard him speak negatively about anyone, which she considered a high mark of modesty and character and hoped I would, too.
-From then on, I did, carrying that insight forward to discern any violation.
+From then on, I carried that insight forward to discern any violation.
 He never did.

 In high school, he took a career aptitude test in which he tested in the high 90th percentiles in all fields except a 34th percentile for nursing.
 The test result sheet had a space for him to enter what field this test was leading him to consider.
 His handwritten response was simply, “Nursing.”
 I tell that story to my sons, and they say, “That is SO papa!” referring to his ever-present dry wit.